 The race started at 8:30.
 The winning runner, Henry Rutto of Kenya, crossed the finish line in just over 47 minutes, and the last of the participants followed more than three hours later.
 A few were still straggling in about 12:30 p.m., Marino said.

 Traffic was tough, and, adding insult to exhaustion, runners had to walk a distance to their cars after the race because the Wells Fargo Center parking lot had been off-limits all morning due to the 76ers playoff game, which started at 1 p.m., he said.

 Toting signs, thousands lined the race route to cheer on family and friends.

 "It's like a migration," said Ted O'Neil, who was there to support his 28-year-old daughter.

 From the Temple University students around the Broad Street campus to the churchgoers in their Sunday best, the crowds lifted the spirits of passing runners.

-"I don't even wear my headphones because I enjoy hearing them," said Brianna Hearn, 25, of Philadelphia.
+"I don't even wear my headphones because I enjoy hearing them," Brianna Hearn, 25, of Philadelphia, said of the spectators.

-She ran the race with her friend, Bridget Golden, 28, a school teacher who apparently had a subconscious case of pre-race jitters.
+She ran with her friend Bridget Golden, 28, a schoolteacher who apparently had a subconscious case of prerace jitters.